Why is colour important?

 Step 1 Use your favourite colours.

-But choose!
-Limit the colours in one room a maximum of two (except for white).
+For a balanced colour plan, you rather limit the colours in one room to a maximum of two (except for white).
 Of course, you can use different shades of the same colour.

 The light in your house

-Also, take into account what kind of lights bulbs and lamps you use in the space.
+Also, take into account what kind of light bulbs and lamps you use in the space.
 It can really make the difference between feeling cold or warm.

 Step 2 See what the light is doing in a room